Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form symmetries: a review

 where $\epsilon_{\mu\nu\lambda\rho}$ is the Levi-Civita tensor.
 Notice that $\star J$ is a three-form, which can naturally be integrated over a three-dimensional hyper-surface in spacetime.
 Let $\Sigma$ be such a hyper-surface.
 Then we can define the charge as a function of the hyper-surface by

 If we take $\Sigma$ to be a spatial volume at fixed time, then we recover the original expression for the charge~(\ref{original charge}).
 Thus the differential form definition of charge contains within it the standard formulation.
 Notice that the conservation of $J$ implies that $d\star J=0$, that is, $\star J$ is closed.
-Therefore, if we continuously deform the hyper-surface $\Sigma\to \Sigma'$ in such a way that it never intersects any charged operator insertions, then $Q[\Sigma] = Q[\Sigma']$.
+Therefore, if we continuously deform the hyper-surface $\Sigma\to \Sigma'$ in such a way that it leaves the boundary unchanged and never intersects any charged operator insertions, then $Q[\Sigma] = Q[\Sigma']$.
 In this sense, the charge's dependence on $\Sigma$ is purely topological.
-Moreover, this topological dependence can be interpreted as a conservation law in the sense that we can translate $\Sigma$ through time without changing the total charge as long as we do not encounter any sources (i.e. charged operator insertions).
-Finally, we should comment on the dimensionality of the objects that are conserved.
+Moreover, this topological dependence can be interpreted as a conservation law in the sense that we can translate $\Sigma$ through time without changing the total charge as long as we do not encounter any sources (i.e. charged operator insertions).\footnote{Translating $\Sigma$ through time will generally change the boundary; however, if $\Sigma$ is a constant time slice, then it extends to spatial infinity and hence has no boundary.} Finally, we should comment on the dimensionality of the objects that are conserved.
 The charge $Q[\Sigma]$ counts the total number of point-particles on the slice $\Sigma$.
 From another perspective, however, point-particles travel through spacetime along their respective worldlines, so they ought to be thought of as one-dimensional objects (or $D_0$-branes).
 Thus the charge $Q[\Sigma]$ counts the number of worldlines that intersect the hyper-surface $\Sigma$.

 At this point, we can generalize the notion of current and charge.
 In the interest of complete generality, we will now work in a $d+1$ dimensional spacetime.
 Suppose a current with $p+1$ indices

 that is antisymmetric under interchange of any adjacent pair of indices.
 Then the Hodge star dual~is